essif-lab/framework/docs/terms/verifier.md

 formphrases: verifier{ss}
 status: draft
 grouptags:
-hoverText: "Verifier (functional component): the capability to request Peer Agents to present (provide) data from credentials (of a specified kind, issued by specified Parties), and to verify such responses (check structure, signatures, dates), according to its Principal's Verifier Policy."
+hoverText: "Verifier (functional component): a component that implements the capability to request Peer Agents to present (provide) data from credentials (of a specified kind, issued by specified Parties), and to verify such responses (check structure, signatures, dates), according to its Principal's Verifier Policy."
-glossaryText: "the capability to request %%peer agents^peer-agent%% to present (provide) data from credentials (of a specified kind, issued by specified %%parties^party%%), and to verify such responses (check structure, signatures, dates), according to its %%principal^principal%%'s %%verifier policy^verifier-policy%%."
+glossaryText: "a component that implements the capability to request %%peer agents^peer-agent%% to present (provide) data from credentials (of a specified kind, issued by specified %%parties^party%%), and to verify such responses (check structure, signatures, dates), according to its %%principal^principal%%'s %%verifier policy^verifier-policy%%."
 date: 20210601
 ---